Bridgewater-Raritan High School: Band

 The school's wind ensemble has performed in the State Gala concert numerous times within the past decade.
 The symphonic band and wind ensemble have performed at Carnegie Hall for the Eastern Wind Symphony Symphonic Gala in March 2013.
 Since 2002 BRHS has won three NJAJE state jazz band titles, eight NJ state marching band championships, four BOA regional class championships.
-In the fall of 2012, the BRHS marching band finished 18th in the nation as BOA semi-finalist and was awarded the national The Albert J Castronovo Esprit de Corp Award, the highest placement of a band from New Jersey in the history of Bands of America.
+In the fall of 2012, the BRHS marching band finished 18th in the nation as BOA semi-finalist and was awarded the national The Albert J Castronovo Esprit de Corps Award, the highest placement of a band from New Jersey in the history of Bands of America.

 Extracurricular clubs

-The school offers many clubs and activities, such as the Forensics Speech and Debate Team.
-IThe Forensics team has had National Championship qualifiers, as well as numerous state champions and one national champion.
+The school offers many clubs and activities, such as Model United Nations and Future Business Leaders Of America.
+The Model United Nations team has won several awards at multiple international conferences, and host their own home conference in the spring.
+The Forensics team has had National Championship qualifiers, as well as numerous state champions and one national champion.
 The Forensics team has been ranked fourth in the state of New Jersey.